India breaks global record for new covid-19 cases for sixth day in a row as more countries pledge support

-India’s astonishing spike in new cases has helped push global infection rates to record levels.
-The country announced 323,144 new infections over the past 24 hours, a 10-percent drop from the day before, but experts warned that this may be more a function of a drop in testing than a sign the new wave is abating.
+India’s new cases have helped push global infection rates to record levels.
+The country announced 323,144 new infections over the past 24 hours, a 10 percent drop from the day before, but experts warned that this may be more a function of a drop in testing than a sign the new wave is abating.

 An additional 2,771 people have died, a number also considered a vast undercounting amid reports that many likely covid-19 deaths are being officially attributed to underlying causes or going unrecorded.

-Medical facilities in India, especially in the larger cities, have been under severe strain from the flood of patients as the number of cases skyrocketed in the past few weeks under the pressure of new, more virulent variants and relaxed restrictions.
-Hospitals in some cities have stopped admitting patients amid a desperate scramble for oxygen, ventilators and medicines.
+Medical facilities in India, especially in the larger cities, have been under strain from the flood of patients as the number of cases skyrocketed in the past few weeks under the pressure of new, more virulent variants and relaxed restrictions.
+Hospitals in some cities have stopped admitting patients amid a scramble for oxygen, ventilators and medicines.
 In some hospitals, patients have died after limited oxygen supplies ran out.

-That has led to growing anger at Indian Prime Minister Narendra Modi, whose government permitted crowded election rallies and religious festivals and boasted of having neared the end of the pandemic just weeks before the latest surge began.
+That has led to anger at Indian Prime Minister Narendra Modi, whose government permitted crowded election rallies and religious festivals and boasted of having neared the end of the pandemic just weeks before the latest surge began.
 Many are also frustrated at delays in the inoculation program in a country that is the world’s largest producer of vaccines.

 The Indian government has attempted to stifle criticism during the new outbreak, including petitioning Twitter to remove tweets critical of the government’s handling of the crisis.
 On Tuesday, it took aim at an Australian newspaper, branding an article it reprinted as “malicious and slanderous” for its criticism of Modi’s handling of the coronavirus pandemic.

-In India’s hard-hit capital, New Delhi, reports Monday that authorities had ordered a luxury hotel to be turned into a health facility to exclusively serve high court judges and their families infected with covid-19 sparked outrage, Reuters reported.
+In India’s hard-hit capital, New Delhi, reports Monday that authorities had ordered a luxury hotel to be turned into a health facility to exclusively serve high court judges and their families infected with the coronavirus sparked outrage, Reuters reported.

 The local government said that the Delhi High Court had requested to reserve 100 rooms at the Ashoka Hotel for judges and their families.
 But on Tuesday, the High Court pushed back, saying it never asked for the special treatment, and called the provision of special treatment “wrong,” India’s NDTV reported.